silencesys/lindat-tei/src/guidelines/text-corrections.md

 ```xml
 I <supplied reason="omitted-in-original">was</supplied> lazy when I wrote this text.
 ```
 Signifies text supplied by the transcriber or editor for any reason; for example because the original cannot be read due to physical damage, or because of an obvious omission by the author or scribe.
-In above example the word _was_ was missing.
+In the above example the word _was_ was missing.

 | Reasons | Description
 | :- | :-